Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 From the beginning of 2023, the Origin Private File System API is supported by all modern browsers like Safari, Chrome, Edge and Firefox.
 Only Internet Explorer is not supported and likely will never get support.

-It is important to know that the OPFS API is only available inside of a WebWorker.
+of the OPFS API are only available inside of a WebWorker.

-It cannot be used in the main thread, an iFrame or even a SharedWorker.
+They cannot be used in the main thread, an iFrame or even a SharedWorker.

 While there is no concrete data size limit defined by the API, browsers will refuse to store more data at some point.